 If you have Personal Injury Protection (PIP) under your own automobile insurance policy, that will help you with medical bills and lost wages up to the amount of the policy limit.
 That protection should cover not only yourself but your passengers as well.

-The first is the squeaky wheel strategy which dictates that you frequently call to put your name at the head of the list for the adjuster to return your call.
+The first is the squeaky wheel strategy, which dictates that you frequently call to put your name at the head of the list for the adjuster to return your call.
 Many insurance adjusters have more cases than they can handle, and the squeaky wheel approach is usually effective.

 Always be nice to the adjuster.
 Even when aggravated by inactivity, the old saying “you catch more flies with honey” applies in this situation.
 It costs nothing to be nice, which may help your claim get addressed quicker.
+Being nice does not mean agreeing to inadequate compensation or not standing up for yourself.

 Another approach is to deal with your insurance company for property damage and personal injury protection claims.
 Because it’s your own insurance company, you will generally receive much better treatment.
 Many insurance companies like State Farm deal with their own insured in a more friendly way than they would otherwise.

-If you are out of your own deductible, make sure you ask your insurance company in writing to “sue for or otherwise collect” your deductible from the driver that caused the accident.
+If you are out of your own deductible, make sure you ask your insurance company in writing to “sue for or otherwise collect” your deductible from the driver who caused the accident.
 Your insurance company is used to handling insurance claims.
 It is often better to let them deal with the adverse insurance company on your property damage.
 You should receive a check from your insurance company for reimbursement if they collect your deductible.

 If all else fails, ask to speak with a manager.
 Be wary of looking too negative, and explain your need for a response from the company.
 Please know that the adjuster will not pay a claim until they have satisfied themselves as to liability on their insured.